 Secure Control Plane and Data Plane Communications

-You need to upload enough of the certificate chain in the control plane so that the control plane can trust the certificate in the dataplane request and authenticate.
+You must upload enough of the certificate chain in the control plane so that the control plane can trust the certificate in the data plane request and authenticate.

 Consider the following scenarios with this example cert chain: